 One view of modern Irish literature, which has had remarkable longevity despite – or perhaps because of – its simplicity, maintains that the literature is a product of Ireland’s exceptional history.
 This exceptionality is attributed to “a case of failed or inadequate modernization”, but as Richard Bourke has recently argued, this is a gross oversimplification that is usually part of a narrative of “trauma or victimhood”, which “assume[s] the existence of a continuous national personality”.
-The diversity of Irish Modernist writers disturbs such easy assumptions.
+The diversity of Irish Modernist writers overturns such easy assumptions.
 Furthermore, as discussed further below, the relationship between modernism and modernization has been a fruitful, and at times problematic, approach to Irish Modernism.
 Early scholars who sought to explain the stylistic revolutions of modernist writers such as James Joyce and Samuel Beckett in the context of such perceived “failure” achieved their aims by exempting these writers from their Irishness.
 As John McCourt and others have shown, this was also a problem in these writers’ own times.
 McCourt writes, “some reviewers found it difficult to get beyond Joyce’s background [as “a non-religious Catholic Dubliner of the urban lower middle class”]; for others, like Ezra Pound, it was something that must be surpassed at all costs”.
 Pound, who was essential to determining Joyce’s place in the modernist canon, read him “as European and ‘modern’ rather than Irish and ‘peasant’”.
 Irish poetry clearly illustrates how studies of Irish Modernism must transcend national categories.
 For example, Louis MacNeice’s relationship to Ireland was ambivalent (vacillating between, as Alan Gillis has it, “contempt” and “affiliation”), and he spent most of his career in England.
 MacNeice’s work contests the easy alliances of religious and political affiliation, of identities that can be clearly delineated by external agencies.

 The reclamation of Joyce, Beckett, and other modernists into a body of specifically Irish literature began in the 1990s, with the appearance of monographs such as Emer Nolan’s James Joyce and Nationalism (1995), and the publication of what is probably the single most influential survey of Irish literature, Declan Kiberd’s Inventing Ireland (1995).
 Much of this new work was indebted to the biographer Richard Ellmann, whose studies of Joyce, W.B.
 Yeats, and Oscar Wilde are exhaustive in their detail and concentrate extensively on the Irish context.
 Kiberd’s Irish story is also directed by the postcolonial turn in literary studies, evinced by Inventing Ireland’s publication in the United States as part of Harvard University Press’s series, Convergences: Inventories of the Present, under the general editorship of Edward Said.
 The title of the series is revelatory.
 The Ireland of the 1990s, preceding the Good Friday Agreement of 1998, had been in a sustained conflict for at least thirty years, a period euphemistically called “The Troubles”.
 Kiberd’s use of the phrase “occupied Ireland” to refer to the island in the early twentieth century creates a narrative of a continuous history of oppression that provocatively invokes the rhetoric of Irish republicanism and its late twentieth-century proponents.
-Furthermore, Kiberd’s perpetuation of the hyphenated term, “Anglo-Irish”, to refer to writers such as Elizabeth Bowen (who considered herself to be Irish, without hyphenation) marginalizes these writers by implicitly suggesting that truly, or wholly, Irish writers are Catholic (e.g. Joyce) or working-class (e.g. Sean O’Casey).
+Postcolonial approaches to modern Ireland as a colonized territory are often conflated with an incorrect homogenization of Irish people as Catholic/nationalist or Protestant/Unionist.
+Kiberd’s perpetuation of the hyphenated term, “Anglo-Irish”, to refer to writers such as Elizabeth Bowen (who considered herself to be Irish, without hyphenation) marginalizes these writers by implicitly suggesting that truly, or wholly, Irish writers are Catholic (e.g. Joyce) or working-class (e.g. Sean O’Casey).
 This segmentation of Irish writing has the effect of further divorcing Irish and British literature, a distinction that continues to trouble writing about Irish Modernism.